seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 ![](machete.jpeg)
 *A friend TRs the new route*

 Levi's less-than-burly hammer drill had done well enough in sandstone, but was no match for the bullet tuff at the Jungle.
 Luckily a friend let us borrow his very nice drill the following day, which made the couple protection bolts go in in no time.
 Levi was convinced enough to order a drill right from the crag.
-We both sent [Bring the Machete](https://www.mountainproject.com/route/117323808/bring-the-machete), then went to find our friends.
+We both sent [Bring the Machete](https://www.mountainproject.com/route/117323808/bring-the-machete), climbing across the stair-step edges, up the tips crack, through the hollow flakes, and finally into the hands roof.

 ##More Drill Shenanigans